The official blog of the Lung Institute.

 Whether a person is suffering from lung disease or not, smoking is incredibly harmful.
 For someone with a chronic pulmonary illness, it’s literally the worst thing they can do.
 Smoking causes 30 percent of heart disease deaths, 30 percent of cancer deaths and 80 to 90 percent of all lung cancers, as well as increasing the risk of mouth, throat and bladder cancer.
 Smoking raises the odds of heart attacks, strokes and high blood pressure, and can trigger or aggravate breathing problems such as bronchitis and asthma attacks.

 The health benefits of quitting are almost immediate, because the lungs and cardiovascular system begin repairing themselves within minutes of the last cigarette.
 Within a month, the lungs will work better, coughing will subside and the former smoker will feel more energetic and have less shortness of breath.
 Quitting reduces the risk of cancer and heart disease, improves the senses of taste and smell.
 Other benefits include fresher breath, younger-looking skin and an end to that nasty tobacco smell on clothing.

-Quitting can also mean that a person can qualify as a candidate for regenerative stem cell therapy.
+Quitting can also mean that a person can qualify as a candidate for regenerative cellular therapy.